cdcrabtree/plotrr/README.md

 ## Tests
 To test the software, users and potential contributors can use the example code provided in the documentation for each function.

+## Thanks
+Thanks to [https://github.com/kbroman](kbroman) for his excellent reviewer suggestions and changes.

 ### References
 - Crabtree, Charles, and Michael J. Nelson.
 2017.
 "New Evidence for a Positive Relationship Between De Facto Judicial Independence and State Respect for Empowerment Rights." _International Studies Quarterly_.
 - Trochim, William M. K., and James P. Donnelly.
 2008. _Research Methods Knowledge Base_.
 New York, NY: Cengage Learning.